Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 2. Check the confirmation transaction you want to reject, see [Check the confirmation transaction](./05_ManageConfirmations.md#check-confirmation-transaction).
 2. Select the confirmation transaction you want to reject by clicking the checkbox on the left.
     The editing toolbar is displayed.
-3. Click the [Execute] button. <!---was passsiert dann-->
+3. Click the [Reject] button.
+   A confirmation message is displayed.
-   The status of the confirmation transaction has changed to *Rejected??*.
+   The status of the confirmation transaction will be internally changed to *Void*, but it will not be displayed.
 The workflow will now inform the payment service provider about the rejection of the refund.

 ## Void confirmation transaction

-You can void a refund transaction, if you want to disable the transaction for the Actindo database.
+You can void a confirmation transaction that is no longer valid for the payment process and disable it for the Actindo database.
 > [Info] The payment service provider will not be informed about changing the status to "Void".
 It is only done to clear the database.

 #### Prerequisites
-- The status of a confirmation transaction is **not** "Confirmation required".
+- The confirmation transaction is no longer valid.

 #### Procedure